ghaiklor/iterm-fish-fisher-osx/README.md

 - Material design theme with dark-soft colors
 - Nerd fonts (Powerline patched font)
 - Fish shell with installed Oh My Fish framework
-- Theme `budspencer` with enabled Vi mode
+- Theme `bobthefish` with enabled Vi mode
 - A lot of plugins for simplifying your daily routine: generating LICENSE file; completion for git, brew, node_modules, etc; plugin for jumping between your project folders via one command; etc... (for a full list of plugins refer [here](#install-themes-and-plugins))

 ## Automatic Installation